scriptjunkie/rustun/README.md

 # Advanced
 Want to route your traffic through the tunnel?
 - On your server run `sudo iptables -t nat -A POSTROUTING -j MASQUERADE ; echo "1" | sudo tee /proc/sys/net/ipv4/ip_forward` to enable forwarding and NAT'ing
-- On your client set up a static /32 route for your target IP (so the VPN packets don't try to get routed through the VPN) then set 10.8.3.1 as your default gateway
+- On your client set up a static /32 route for your target IP (so the VPN packets don't try to get routed through the VPN) then set 10.8.3.1 as your default gateway.
+Something like this might work, please substitute out $SERVERIP first though: `OLDGW=$(route -n | grep '^0\.0\.0\.0' | awk '{print $2}') ; route add -host $SERVERIP gw $OLDGW ; route add default gw 10.8.3.1`